-NCTN is developing a Personal Success Skills Digital Library to advance adults’ college and career readiness and college success.
-Funded by ECMC Foundation, the library will feature electronic and print materials and technology-enabled tools that support the development and application of personal success skills.
-NCTN uses the term “personal success” skills to refer to a set of critical and creative thinking, problem-solving, systems thinking, communication, self-efficacy, self-regulation, inter- and intrapersonal skills.
+NCTN is developing a Personal and Workplace Success Skills Digital Library to advance adults’ college and career readiness and success.
+Funded by ECMC Foundation, the library will feature electronic and print materials and technology-enabled tools that support the development and application of personal and workplace success skills.
+NCTN uses the term “personal and workplace success” skills to refer to a set of critical and creative thinking, problem-solving, systems thinking, communication, self-efficacy, self-regulation, inter- and intrapersonal skills.
 These skills are also referred to as employability, workforce preparation, 21st century, lifelong learning, and human skills.

 Resources are selected, presented, and annotated according to the evidence of effectiveness; accessibility and affordability; usability for target audiences; and alignment with specific program designs and instructional models.

-Have a resource to recommend for the Personal Success Skills Library?
+Have a resource to recommend for the Personal and Workplace Success Skills Library?

 Want to learn about opportunities to participate in program-based pilot testing of Library resources?

-Project Director: Sandy Goodman, Director of Career Pathways, National College Transition Network
+Project Director: Sandy Goodman, Director, National College Transition Network

 Funder: ECMC Foundation